esl/MongooseIM/doc/configuration/outgoing-connections.md

 * `global` - meaning that the pool will be started once no matter how many XMPP hosts are served by MongooseIM
 * `host_type` - the pool will be started for each XMPP host or host type served by MongooseIM
 * `single_host_type` - the pool will be started for the selected host or host type only (you must provide the name).

+A pool is uniquely identified by its tag and scope.
+This way, we can configure many global pools, one pool per host_type, and for some privileged host_type, several pools for partitioning.

     !!!
 Note
         A pool with scope `global` and tag `default` is used by services that are not configured by host_type, like `service_domain_db` or `service_mongoose_system_metrics`, or by modules that don't support dynamic domains, like `mod_pubsub`.